 Political instability is not something that the Haitian people are unaccustomed to.
 However, the assassination of our President Jovenel Moise in his home on July 7, 2021, has re-defined politics and has set the country on a new course that no one knows where it will lead to.

 The absence of government has emboldened the already powerful gangs and they operate freely with impunity.
 The whole country is literally held hostage with fear because of street violence and constant kidnapping at the rate of more than 5 people per day.
 Although it seems that we are operating from a vacuum from a governmental perspective, the Ministry of Education took a huge step toward improving learning in the country.
-The Ministry announced the beginning of the school year 2022, they will only subsidize school books that are written and printed in the mother tongue, Haitian Creole.
-This is a major decision, one that we were hoping that the Ministry undertook for many years, and one that legitimizes our efforts.
+The Ministry announced that at the beginning of the school year 2022, they will only subsidize school books that are written and printed in the mother tongue, Haitian Creole.
+This is a major decision, one that we had hoped that the Ministry undertook for many years, and one that legitimizes our efforts.

 Bringing quality education to Haiti